TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sql-automatedbackupspoint- pointintimerestore-db.md

             "infoBalloonText": "Enter the approximate time you started to see the error.", "required": true
         },
 	{
-            "id": "error_dropdown",
+            "id": "restore_time",
-            "order": 3,
+            "order": 2,
-            "controlType": "dropdown",
+            "controlType": "datetimepicker",
-            "displayLabel": "Is the secondry on the same service tier as primary", "watermarkText": "Choose an option",
-            "infoBalloonText": "Secondry database should always be on the same or higher SLO as primary", "dropdownOptions": [
-                {
-                    "value": "Yes",
-                    "text": "Yes"
-                },
-                {
-                    "value": "No",
-                    "text": "No"
-                },
-                {
-                    "value": "dont_know_answer",
-                    "text": "Dont know answer"
-                }
-            ],
-            "required": true
+            "displayLabel": "What was the requested restore date\time?", "infoBalloonText": "Enter the approximate time that you want the point in time restore for", "required": true
         },
         {